Correspondence Tracker & Management Tool

 Correspondence

 One central hub where users are able to conveniently monitor correspondence status, view details, and create new correspondence for a work item.
-Additional functionality allows them to extend due dates and send reminders for existing correspondence requests.

 Validating with Users